zhlcbri/PlagiarismDetection/README.md

 * Non-alphanumeric characters are not to be compared

 * Numeric characters are not ignored because we could have synonyms like "nine" and "9"

+* Each N-tuple can only be marked plagiarized once - that is, once its matching counterpart has been found, we don't search further anymore.

 ## Built With